 In addition, the course will look at two specific regulatory challenges in more detail.
-These challenges pertain to the tech industry in particular, but also to any other business who has ‘gone digital’ and is using or contemplating to use electronic and smart contracts.
+These challenges pertain to the tech industry in particular, but also to any other business that delete who has ‘gone digital’ and is using or contemplating to use electronic and smart contracts.
 The first challenge is the regulation of online platforms (‘companies that allow users to share or discover user-generated content or interact with each other online’, including a very wide range of companies of all sizes, social media platforms, file-hosting sites, public discussion forums, messaging services and search engines).
 The course will assess the existing and emerging regulation of online platforms in the EU, the UK and the US and discuss to what extent these may be applicable to the Cypriot business context.

 A second specific issue that will be covered is that of electronic and smart contracts.
 The seminar will explore current regulation and law of electronic contracts, as well as the emerging regulation of blockchain and smart contracts.
 The focus will be on the European initiatives, and their relevance and practical implications for digital businesses, consumers and regulators in Cyprus.

 By the end of the programme, participants will be able to:

 - Examine key features of emerging technologies and their regulatory challenges